 The Translation Certification Process at a Glance

-Certification may then be obtained by either passing the national exam of the Canadian Translators, Terminologists and Interpreters Council (CTTIC), held a few times a year (check the posted schedule for available times and dates) and invigilated by proctors, or presenting a dossier of their work for evaluation.
+Certification may then be obtained by either passing the national exam of the Canadian Translators, Terminologists and Interpreters Council (CTTIC) - at a set date determined by CTTIC, and invigilated by proctors, or presenting a dossier for evaluation.

 Candidates can take the exam, or present a dossier, when they have translated the required number of words, or have been employed full-time in translation during the required number of years.
 Associate members who have a degree in translation must have at least one year of experience.
 Those without a translation degree must have at least four years of experience.